MachoPikchu/Golang/README.md

 # Golang
 Golang assignments

-in main.go file connection to db mysql with name order_service and port 3306 Also in main.go file made simple crud operations and structures was made using automigrate and Classes.go file with structures in it
+in Main.go file connection to db mysql with name order_service and port 3306 Also in main.go file made simple crud operations and structures was made using automigrate and Classes.go file with structures in it

 Migrations made auto